titon/toolkit/docs/en/development/js/class.md

 ### Prototype Override ###

-It's also possible to alter a previously set constructor by modifying the classes prototype.
+It's also possible to alter a previously set constructor by modifying the class's prototype.

 ```javascript
 Animal.prototype.constructor = function(name) {